 In recent years, increasing attention has been given to estimating creativity using the domains of science and art.
 Agnoli, Corazza & Runco (2016) defined this challenge as multidimensional because it can be tested in several aspects: convergence, divergence, psychology, and more.
 They presented a test battery to assess creativity and to measure ideation and evaluation.

-Th test includes six steps: a Remote Associates Test (RAT) to determine associations between cue words; a title task involving suggesting alternative titles for classic books or movie; a figure task (Wallach & Kogan, 1965) in which participants were asked to provide three different explanation of three abstract drawings; an exploration of practical rather than abstract problems; a Creative Achievement Questionnaire (Carson, Peterson, & Higgins, 2005) to measure creative accomplishments in ten different domains; and a Creative Activity and Accomplishment Checklist (CAAC), where participants ranked creativity achievements in several domains.
+This test includes six steps: a Remote Associates Test (RAT) to determine associations between cue words; a title task involving suggesting alternative titles for classic books or movie; a figure task (Wallach & Kogan, 1965) in which participants were asked to provide three different explanation of three abstract drawings; an exploration of practical rather than abstract problems; a Creative Achievement Questionnaire (Carson, Peterson, & Higgins, 2005) to measure creative accomplishments in ten different domains; and a Creative Activity and Accomplishment Checklist (CAAC), where participants ranked creativity achievements in several domains.
 Other psychological tests were also incorporated, such as the Big Five Personality Test and Raven's Advanced Progressive Matrices (APM).
-The participants (over 300 students from the University of Bologna) took several tests to justify the battery test.
+The participants (over 300 students from the University of Bologna) took several tests to strengthen the validity of the battery test.
 The researchers found that diverse thinking abilities were positively associated with personality traits and with creative artistic achievement.
-They also noted that low high levels of problem-solving abilities were essential indicators of creative achievement.
+They also noted that high levels of problem-solving abilities were essential indicators of creative achievement.

 Nilsson (2011) suggested a methodology to measure innovation and creative design: the taxonomy of creative design (Figure 1).
-He presented five hierarchical levels of creative design: imitation, involving the question of, “is the creation the same as something that already exists;” variation, or whether it is “ a slight change to an existing object;” combination, involving whether it is “ a mixture of two or more things such that it can be said to be both;” transformation, or whether it is “ a re-creation of something in a new context;” and original Creation, asking whether it appears “to have no discernible qualities of pre-existing objects.”
+He presented five hierarchical levels of creative design: imitation, involving the question of, “is the creation the same as something that already exists;” (Nilsson, 58) variation, or whether it is “ a slight change to an existing object;” (Nilsson, 59) combination, involving whether it is “ a mixture of two or more things such that it can be said to be both;” (Ibid.) transformation, or whether it is “ a re-creation of something in a new context;” (Ibid.) and original Creation, asking whether it appears “to have no discernible qualities of pre-existing objects.”
+(Nilsson, 60)

 Novelty, according to Nilsson, is the taxonomy level of being novel, new, or unique, and scaled by the taxonomy.
 It can be measured according to the two-dimensional parameters of Novelty in Form and Novelty in Content.
 This taxonomy can be applied to creativity in non-related fields by scale adaptation: for example, by measuring creativity in education to determine novelty among students (Junius, 2015).